Improper Conduct

 Cast: Michel Dumoulin, Guillermo Cabrera Infante, Juan Goytisolo, Susan Sontag, Fidel Castro, Reinaldo Arenas

-Crew: Néstor Almendros (Director), Néstor Almendros (Writer), Orlando Jiménez Leal (Director), Dominique Merlin (Director of Photography), Michel Pion (Editor), Alain Tortevoix (Editor)
+Crew: Néstor Almendros (Writer), Néstor Almendros (Director), Dominique Merlin (Director of Photography), Michel Pion (Editor), Alain Tortevoix (Editor), Barbet Schroeder (Producer)

 Runtime: 113 minutes